0%

 query_params = parse_qs(parsed_url.query)

-if parsed_url.path == "/auth/callback": # Match your Descope redirect path
+if parsed_url.path == "/auth/callback": # Ensure this path matches your Descope redirect config

 code = query_params.get("code", [None])[0]